Phu1237/laragon/README.md

 ## Manual update

-If you want to manual update new version of dependencies, download the file with the instructions below and extract it to **/bin/\<dependency\>/new_version_folder** (ex: /bin/php/php-7.4.20-nts-Win32-vc15-x64)
+If you want to manually update the new version of dependencies, download the file with the instructions below and extract it to **/bin/\<dependency\>/new_version_folder** (ex: /bin/php/php-7.4.20-nts-Win32-vc15-x64)

 - Apache: Download the zip file [VC15](https://www.apachelounge.com/download/VC15/) or [VC16](https://www.apachelounge.com/download/)
 - HeidiSQL: Download the portable version [here](https://www.heidisql.com/download.php)